 I hope that mentality changes soon.

 Hard core zero wasters are cool.
-I want to be one… the question is… can I?

 For a while, I was feeling really good about my waste reduction campaign.
 I’ll recycle anything not nailed to the ground, and nobody loves composting more than me.
 I brought my own bags to the store years before it was cool, when I couldn’t get a cashier to understand I wanted her to put…the…things…in…MY…bag instead of bag it in theirs and put that bag in mine.

 But watching these guys, I feel like a failure.
 I should do better.
 I’m looking at you, Hellman’s mayo jar in my sink.
 I’m going to wash it and use it for screws on my workbench.
 These jars are the perfect size and they don’t smash like mason jars.
 But I know how to make mayo… I don’t need to buy this to begin with.

 So, I do what I can humanly do.
 That’s the spirit of the poser homestead–do your best, learn, and do a little better each day.

 First, I got rid of paper products.
 I stopped buying paper towels and napkins, and since nobody else was going to go grocery shopping, they started to use the cloth stuff I put out.
 The more I started cooking from scratch, the less packaging waste I generated.
 But, not all products are created equal in packaging land, so now I look for minimally packaged, bulk, and bring-you-own jar places when possible.

 Cooking from scratch saved three layers of Oreo and Chips Ahoy plastic: cookies wrapped in mylar-plastic lined up in a plastic tray with an interior shrink wrap of plastic.
 Making jams, salsas, and condiments eliminated a one-use jar.
 Making kombucha in reusable flip-top bottles eliminated a lot of soda and beer bottle waste.